How to Sharpen a Spade Bit

 Method 2 – Using a Bench Grinder to Sharpen a Spade bit

-Using a bench grinder is a good choice as a spade bit sharpening tool.
+A bench grinder is a good choice for a spade bit sharpening tool.
 If you have a spade bit with spurs, it can be difficult to sharpen a spade bit using a bench grinder because bench grinder wheels tend to be larger than the lip of the spade bit.
 So, utilizing a bench grinder may also result in grinding the spur.

-Step 1 – Grind off Spurs and Sharpen Lips
+Step 1 – Sharpen Lips and Remove Spurs

 To grind off the spurs and sharpen lips, place the metal plate in front of the grinding wheel.
 Adjust the bevel on the side of the spade bit you're sharpening.
 Start grinding the spurs until the drill bit lips come in contact with the wheel.